 1. (Brainstorm your personal development goals below.)
-My top three goals for personal development and one action I can take today toward their attainment: "There is only one success-to be able to spend your life in your own way."
+My top three goals for personal development and one action I can take today toward their attainment:

+"There is only one

+success-to be able

+to spend your life

+in your own way."

-action I can take today toward their attainment: 3. economic or financial goals and one action I can take today toward their attainment:
+2. (Brainstorm your things goals below.)
+My top three things goals and one action I can take today toward their attainment:

+3. (Brainstorm your economic or financial goals below.)
+My top three economic or financial goals and one action I can take today toward their attainment: